Leonor2004/FSI_24-25/Logbooks/LOGBOOK11.md

 - server.csr: The certificate signing request.

 We then ran a command to view the content of the CSR.
-This allowed us to see that the subject field matched the imput form before ("www.Couto2024.com").
+This allowed us to see that the subject field matched the imput from before ("www.Couto2024.com").

 ```bash
 openssl req -in server.csr -text -noout